Polish off your best zingers. It's debate season for the 2020 Democratic primary.

 Starting this fall, candidates will have to notch 130,000 unique donors and register 2% in four polls.
 Some people are not happy, saying the rules are arbitrary, could force candidates to overspend on advertising in order to get enough donors, and ultimately aren’t a good measure of whether someone would, you know, be a good president.

 President Trump is running for a second term.
 He has one challenger – former Massachusetts Governor Bill Weld.
 Spoiler: his chances aren’t great.
 Sorry Bill.
-And the party hasn't planned any primary debates ahead of 2020.
+And the party reportedly doesn’t plan to hold any primary debates ahead of 2020.

 CNN hosts the second debate in Detroit.
 July 30 and 31.
 The third debate is September 12 and could possibly extend to the 13th.
 It will be hosted by ABC and Univision.
 TBD where.